nanome-ai/plugin-vault/README.md

   Enables enforced authentication, preventing users from accessing files in the Web UI unless they are logged in.

-- `-k days` or `--keep-files-days days`
+- `--keep-files-days days`

   Automatically delete files that haven't been accessed in a given number of days.
-Example: to delete untouched files after 2 weeks: `-k 14`
+Example: to delete untouched files after 2 weeks: `--keep-files-days 14`

 - `-s certfile` or `--ssl-cert certfile`